Warhammer (game): 8th edition (2010)

-The first army to be introduced to the 8th edition was Orcs and Goblins.
-They are one of the most popular Warhammer Fantasy armies, but their release in the 8th edition was not totally expected, as at the time there were four (Dwarfs, Wood Elves, Tomb Kings and Bretonnia) Warhammer army books which had not been updated since the 6th edition.
-The Dwarf, Wood Elf and Tomb Kings army books have since been replaced with newer versions.
-The Bretonnian armybook has not been updated since the 6th edition and the Skaven and Beastmen armybooks since the 7th edition.

-8th edition's Expansion (2011)
+The Orcs and Goblins, Dwarfs, Wood Elves and Tomb Kings army books were updated for this edition.

-The 8th edition was extended with Storm of Magic 'supplement' in 2011 (an expansion that features rules for using more destructive magic and monsters).
-Another one was released, called Blood in the Badlands shortly afterwards (it included some special scenarios and introduced rules for siege warfare).
-In 2013 Triumph and Treachery (an expansion that allows multi-player games of between 3 and 5 players) and Sigmar's Blood (a 5 scenario short campaign between Empire and Vampire Counts following the crusade led by Volkmar to destroy Mannfred von Carstein) were released.
-Another series of five books in 2014–15, entitled The End Times, saw the appearance of every major character of the setting.
-The last book Archaon described the end of the Warhammer world at the hand of the book's namesake.
+The 8th edition was expanded with the Storm of Magic 'supplement' in 2011, featuring rules for using more destructive magic and monsters.
+The second expansion was release shortly after: Blood in the Badlands, which included some special scenarios and introduced rules for siege warfare.
+In 2013, Triumph and Treachery (an expansion that allows multi-player games of between 3 and 5 players) and Sigmar's Blood (a 5 scenario short campaign between Empire and Vampire Counts following the crusade led by Volkmar to destroy Mannfred von Carstein) were released.
+Another series of five books was released in 2014–15, entitled The End Times.
+This expansion saw the appearance of every major character of the setting.
+The last book, Archaon, described the end of the Warhammer world at the hand of the book's namesake.